Maroon Bells in Colorado (Photo by Mike Scheid on Unsplash)

 Appearing on nine of the 10 websites we consulted, the biggest city in the state is at the top of our list!
 Travel Lemming says, “If you’re moving to Colorado, then Denver is likely the first city that comes to mind – it’s the biggest city in the state by a longshot!
 Denver is one of the best places to live in Colorado and is the happy home of many young professionals and, increasingly, remote workers.”

 “Colorado’s capital is one of the few major U.S. cities that offers an endless amount of urban convenience alongside easy access to expansive natural areas.
-Harmonizing city life, outdoor recreation potential, and over 300 days of sunshine per year, every day is truly an adventure,” offers Uncover Colorado.
+Harmonizing city life, outdoor recreation potential, and over 300 days of sunshine per year, every day is truly an adventure,” writes Uncover Colorado.

 Strategistico adds, “No list of the best places to live in Colorado can be complete without Denver.
 It is the largest city in the state and is the epicenter of world-class entertainment, arts, and leisure.”